Astros vs. Reds Player Props Betting Odds

-You can find player prop bet odds for Kyle Tucker, Jonathan India and others on the Houston Astros and Cincinnati Reds prior to their matchup at 8:10 PM ET on Friday at Minute Maid Park.
+Player prop bet odds for Kyle Tucker, Jonathan India and others are listed when the Houston Astros host the Cincinnati Reds at Minute Maid Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!